New Flytrap

 A cultivated variety that has short, triangular teeth.
-The leaves tend to grow upright during the growing season.
+Its leaves tend to grow upright during the growing season.
 Because of its shorter teeth, It tends to capture insects by their heads!

 Type of Plant: Outdoor perennial for container growing.